dennyzhang/maintain-it-blog/README.md

     I want to listen to your feedback, before I publish it.
     If you're too busy for this, surely I can understand.
 Thanks!

+### doc: Reply When People Admire Your Posts<a id="sec-1-7-4" name="sec-1-7-4"></a>

+Savitoj, glad to hear that!
+I like to discuss DevOps questions in Linkedin, and blogging.
+Please be my friend, and join us in the discussions!

+    Hey Denny,  Glad to see we share a professional connection here.
+I have started following your blog and honestly, I love it (so far).
+Thank you again, Have a great day ahead!
+Regards, Savitoj Singh
+    10:03 AM
+    Denny Zhang sent the following message at 10:05 AM Savitoj, glad to hear that!
+I like to discuss DevOps questions in Linkedin, and blogging.
+Please be my friend, and join us in the discussions!
+    10:05 AM
+    Savitoj Singh sent the following message at 10:16 AM Savitoj Singh
+    Would you mind providing me the link to the group?
+I will be glad to be a part of that group and contribute the ways I could be.
+Thanks
+    10:16 AM
+    Denny Zhang sent the following message at 10:18 AM LOL, I don't maintain the Linkedin group.
+(Frankly speaking, I find more Ads than useful posts there)  If you can poll my Linkedin updates, you will see the discussions.
+    10:18 AM
+    Savitoj Singh sent the following message at 10:19 AM Savitoj Singh
+    Awesome. :)

+### doc: say sorry<a id="sec-1-7-5" name="sec-1-7-5"></a>

+-   We apologize for any confusion about ...

 ## Recommended Resource<a id="sec-1-8" name="sec-1-8"></a>